DavidGriffith/minipro-import-test/tl866ii+.md

 For the TL866II+ the device version is 5.

-## Pin Detect ##
+## Pin drivers ##

-The pin detect feature of the TL866II+ devices appears to use the following command bytes 0x31, 0x32, 0x34, 0x35, and 0x36.
-All command bytes except for 0x35 are outputs, 0x35 returns 48 bytes of data over endpoint 1.
+The following command ids are used for for direct pin control: 0x1b, 0x2d-0x32, 0x34-0x36.
+These sets of commands are used to implement pin detect and the hardware check feature.

+Command 0x2d will reset the pin drivers to their defualt state and command 0x35 will read the current pin state.

+The read pin state command will return 48 bytes over endpoint 1.
+The first 8 bytes are a header and the next 40 tell the current pin state for each pin.

 ## Transactions ##